-Uzerche is found in the Correze department of Limousin, north of Brive-la-Gaillarde, in a pretty riverside setting surrounded by tree covered hills.
-The medieval old town is spread out along a rocky outcrop, which is circled by a meander in the Vézère River.
+The historic town of Uzerche is in the Correze department of Limousin to the north of Brive-la-Gaillarde and in a pretty riverside setting surrounded by tree covered hills.
+The medieval old town is spread out along a rocky outcrop, which is encircled by a meander in the Vézère River.

-Park in the car park marked 'vieille ville' which is best placed for exploring Uzerche old town.
+You can park in the car park marked 'vieille ville' which is the best placed for exploring Uzerche old town.

-Two of the main buildings overlooking the river are the Maison Boyer Chammard (notable by its balconies) and the Hotel des Joyet de Maubec, both dating from the 16th to 18th centuries.
+Two of the main buildings overlooking the river are the Maison Boyer Chammard, easily recognisable by its impressive balconies, and the Hotel des Joyet de Maubec.
+These two buildings date from the 16th to 18th centuries.

-Among the other 'main' buildings to discover in Uzerche are:
+Among the other historic buildings to discover in Uzerche are:

 - the 12th century roman style Church of Saint-Pierre, and its medieval garden